Your Property. Our Priority.

 If you have questions about how dangerous cicada killers are, feel free to text or call us at 610-944-0408.
 Green Giant can help with cicada killers as well as with bee and wasp removal.

-Where do Cicada Killers Live?
+Where Do Cicada Killers Live?

 If you see cicada killers flying around but can’t find their tunnels, look in areas with soft soil, mulch beds, or a lawn with weak, thin grass.
-A thick lawn will discourage the cicada killers from tunneling in the grass.

 The tunnels usually have a U-shaped collar of loose soil around the opening.
-They are most often in full sun areas that won’t get flooded by rain – we often see the tunnels on hills.
+They are most often in full sun areas that won’t get flooded by rain.
+Often, we see the tunnels on hills.

-What do Cicada Killers do with the Cicadas?
-(It’s a Crazy Story!)
+What Do Cicada Killers Do with Cicadas?

 If you see cicada killers around your home, don’t risk a human or a dog getting stung.
 Have one of our expert technicians help you get rid of them.
-We take all pest problems seriously and are committed to helping you ASAP.